-100 People Reveal the Weirdest Places They’ve Had Sex
+100 People Reveal The Weirdest Places They’ve Had Sex

 17. Have you ever had a dream about me?
 Don't leave out a single juicy detail!

 18. Have you ever explored tantric sex?
-If you don't know what this is, it involves a fierce connection with your partner, plus the longest orgasm you'll ever have.
-Chances are you're both ready to try, so check out this beginner guide.prevnext
+If you don't know what this is, it involves a fierce connection with your partner, plus the longest orgasm you'll ever have.prevnext

 19. Have you ever kissed me in public just to make someone jealous?
 Was it more than some sweet PDA?

 20. Hickies: major yes or no way?
 You'll go one way or the other.
-There's no in between when it comes to hickies.
+There's no in between when it comes to hickies.0comments

 21. What is a fantasy you've never shared with anyone?
-If you can't think of anything, there's a sexy app that'll get the wheels turning!0comments
+If you can't think of anything, there's a sexy app that'll get the wheels turning!